Related Pages

 Wilby EYFS Music Skills Development HERE

-Taking part in a musical activity, in one form or another, is a key ingredient to the Wilby School day and a core element in the rich curriculum we provide.
+Taking part in a musical activity, in one form or another, is a key ingredient to the Wilby School day and a core element of the rich curriculum we provide.
+All pupils at Wilby participate in approximately one hour of of timetabled music each week in Key Stage 1 to 3.
+Provision is based on the Model Music Curriculum (March 2021).

 Music is taught as a whole class subject in accordance with the National Curriculum requirements.
-As part of this, all pupils in Year 2 and 3 learn to play recorder and pupils in Y4, 5 and 6 are taught to play brass instruments through the Suffolk County Council Wider Opps Music scheme.
+As part of this, all pupils in Year 3 and 4 learn to play recorder and pupils in years 5 and 6 are taught to play brass instruments through the Suffolk County Council Wider Opps Music scheme.

-All pupils from year Reception to Year 3 have music lessons that follow the Collins Music Express scheme of work.
+All pupils from Year 1- 4 have music lessons that follow the Collins Music Express scheme of work.
 This involves learning to follow and copy rhythms, and begin to improvise.
 They also learn about dynamics, pitch and timbre.
-Additionally, pupils in Years 2 and 3 also learn basic notation and improvisation as part of their recorder lessons.
-Pupils in year 4, 5 and 6 also learn about improvisation and the history/cultural origins of different types of music during their Wider Opps Music Lessons and through focus days and topic based links.
+Additionally, pupils in Years 3 and 4 also learn basic notation and improvisation as part of their recorder lessons.
+All Pupils in years 5 and 6 also learn about improvisation and the history/cultural origins of different types of music during their Wider Opps Music Lessons and through focus days and topic based links.

-All pupils also get the chance to use technology to enhance their musical understanding and experience: using websites and apps such as 'Chromeexperiments' and 'Garageband' they are able to explore musical loops and composition.
+During their time at Wilby, pupils also get the chance to use technology to enhance their musical understanding and experience: using websites and apps such as 'Chrome-experiments' and 'Garageband' they are able to explore musical loops and composition.

 Singing forms a core part of our daily collective worship and we have weekly singing/choir practice for all pupils from Reception Year upwards

-In addition to this, peripatetic music teachers provide individual tuition for pupils on, cello, flute and clarinet.
+In addition to this, SCC peripatetic music teachers provide individual tuition for pupils on cello.
 Pupils who learn a musical instrument out of school are also encouraged to share their talents with an audience whenever possible (concerts, assemblies, musical celebration events).
 Pupils reach a high level of playing in all instrument and each year many enter for graded exams which are free through Suffolk County Council.

 Pupils also have many opportunities to perform in different venues, not least of all on the stage at the Snape Maltings Concert hall in Aldeburgh.
 Our brass groups and choir also sing at a local nursing home and Dementia unit and perform at least once annually in a local store to raise money for the East Anglian Children's Hospice.
-We believe that events such as our music evenings organised to raise money for charity (including most recently a concert to raise funds for the Brain Tumour Charity (over £500 raised) and a 'Sing your heart out event' for the Royal Voluntary Service(over £400 raised)) are essential parts of our pupils education here at Wilby school.
+We believe that events such as our music evenings organised to raise money for charity are essential elements of our pupils education here at Wilby school.